Georges Moustaki: Life in France

 In 1969 Moustaki composed the song "Le Métèque" — 'métèque' is a pejorative word for a shifty-looking immigrant of Mediterranean origin – in which he described himself as a "wandering Jew" and a "Greek shepherd".
 Serge Reggiani rejected it and the record companies refused to produce it.
-Moustaki then sang it himself, on a 45rpm disc, and it became a huge hit in France, spending six non-consecutive weeks at number one in the charts.
+Moustaki then sang it himself, on a 45 rpm disc, and it became a huge hit in France, spending six non-consecutive weeks at number one in the charts.
 "A small, subliminal settling of scores became the hymn of anti-racism and the right to be different, the cry of revolt of all minorities," Moustaki said of the song.

 In 1971 Moustaki adapted the Ennio Morricone/Joan Baez song "Here's to You" under the new title "Marche de Sacco et Vanzetti" for his album "Il y avait un jardin" ("There was a garden").

 In 1972 Moustaki popularized the translation of two songs by Mikis Theodorakis, "l'Homme au cœur blessé" and "Nous sommes deux", the former known in transliterated Greek as "Stou pikramenou tin avli", the latter being a French version of the political protest song Imaste dio.

 Moustaki's philosophy was reflected in his 1973 song "Déclaration": "I declare a permanent state of happiness and the right of everyone to every privilege.
 I say that suffering is a sacrilege when there are roses and white bread for everyone."

 Moustaki became a French citizen in 1985.

 In 2008, after a 50-year career during which he performed on every continent, Moustaki recorded his last album, Solitaire.
 On it, he recorded two songs with China Forbes.

 In 2009, in a packed concert hall in Barcelona, he told the stunned audience that he was giving his last public performance as he would no longer be capable of singing because of an irreversible bronchial illness.

 Moustaki married Annick "Yannick" Cozannec when he was twenty years old and she was twenty-five.
 Their daughter, Pia, was born the following year.
 They lived in an apartment at rue des Deux-Ponts on the Île Saint-Louis in Paris for many years, before his lung illness forced him to leave his beloved Paris to seek out warmer and cleaner air in the French Riviera.

 In his last interview given to Nice-Matin newspaper in February 2013, Moustaki said, "I regret not being able to sing in my bathroom.
 But singing in public, no. I've done it all....
 I've witnessed magical moments."